 With regards to campaigning strategies the former Justice Minister said in reality she found campaigning during kava Tonga as an effective tool in winning people’s heart.
 However she thought it was necessary for women to undertake kava Tonga election campaign.

 The Finance and National Planning Minister Dr. ‘Aisake Eke also spoke to the participants and shared his campaigning strategies.
 That includes running programmes on radio and television.
 He also admitted he was never a kava Tonga person but in his election campaign in 2010 he was adviced by his family to also approach men during kava Tonga party.

 “My campaign involves talking to people and not bribing them I certainly believe it is the voter’s constitutional right to vote whoever they want to be in Parliament.
 I wanted them to cast their vote on their free will,” Hon.
 Dr. Eke explained”

 On the other hand, the Hon.
-Minister of Police, Fire and Prisons and the Ministry Inland Revenue Siosifa Tu’utafaiva says talking to men at kava circle ceremony was part of his campaigning strategies.
-He finds this an easy approach since he is a member of various kava Tonga scholarship club.
+Minister of Police, Fire and Prisons and the Ministry Inland Revenue Siosifa Tu’utafaiva stated that talking to men at kava circle was part of his campaigning strategies.
+He finds this an easy approach since he is a member of various kava Tonga scholarship clubs.